NikkitaTorres/Super-Galactic-Age-Calculator/README.md

 2. Run "npm install" in the console to dowload all dependencies (Babel, Bootstrap, ESLint, Jest, Webpack).
 3. Run "npm run start" in the console to launch the application.
 4. Enter a number to calculate age in Galactic years.
+5. To run jest tests, enter the command "npm run test" into the console.

 ## Known Bugs